 Essential oils have long been lauded for their use in aromatherapy, and some continue to swear by their abilities to this day.
 All things considered, several kinds of essential oils pose benefits for the skin because of their antimicrobial and antibacterial properties.
 However, these oils may pose a larger risk that may not be worth the gamble.

 Even in skincare, essential oils can be very potent and fragrant.
 This may cause inflammation and sensitivity.
 And in certain instances, may even be toxic.
 A few reports have surfaced in the past years — one from WebMD and another from The New York Times, for instance — depicting the havoc that essential oils may wreak on the skin.

 Jumping off the same idea, as much as possible, fragrance in skincare should also be avoided.

-Unlike essential oils, fragrance does not bring any additional nourishing benefits to the table; they simply exist to make products smell more pleasing.
+Unlike essential oils, the fragrance does not bring any additional nourishing benefits to the table; they simply exist to make products smell more pleasing.
 However, at the end of the day, fragrance is a potentially sensitizing allergen—and when it comes to skincare, it is always a good idea to err on the side of caution (and science, of course.)

 Interested in stepping up your eye care routine?
 You can rest assured that the Resveratrol Age-Defying Eye Serum is completely safe and free of alcohol, essential oils, and fragrance.

 With the benefits of antioxidants, peptides, and an array of moisturizers — and without all the dangers of sensitizing ingredients — the Resveratrol Age-Defying Eye Serum can effectively hit undo on signs of aging.

 Follow up the Vine Vera eye serum with the Resveratrol Cabernet High-Potency Contour Eye Firming for optimal results.